kobotoolbox/docs/source/kobocollect_on_android_advanced.md

-# Advanced Functions on KoBoCollect App
+# Advanced Data Collection on KoboCollect app - Android Versions 7+

 __For Android versions 7 and above__